Reduce cart abandonment and send effective abandoned cart recovery emails, messages and notifications

 - Offer to save customer’s cart for later by providing their email.

-- Provide a discount code to prevent them from abandoning the cart.
+- Provide an instant coupon code to motivate your customers and prevent them from abandoning the cart.

 - Collect feedback about the reasons of leaving to reduce future shopping cart abandonment.